Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 	- Payment for Ecosystem Services
 	- Resource, Event, Agent accounting
 	- Eco-Credits
-		- Systematics
-		- Markov Blankets
-	- HyperCerts
-		- Impact Certificates
-		- Impact Evaluators
-4) Outside the second circle note the ideas that, although of interest at the start of this exercise, are irrelevant, distracting or could be confusing to the main focus.
+2) Outside the second circle note the ideas that, although of interest at the start of this exercise, are irrelevant, distracting or could be confusing to the main focus.
 	- Physical internet
 	- Digital Twins
 	- MetaNFTs